 Whether you love board games or wish you did, Victory Point Cafe is for you.
 Berkeley’s board game cafe lets you pay a flat rate and play them all.
-For $5 per player (weekdays) or $7.50 per player (weekends), you can stay as long as you like, play hundreds of games and not leave with any of them.
+For $8 per player, you can stay as long as you like, play hundreds of games and not leave with any of them.

 My husband and I visited Berkeley’s Victory Point Café, the Bay Area’s first board game cafe, and had a great time.
 We had lunch, nibbled on snacks, and checked out a few new-to-us board games.
 Since our first lunch date, I’ve returned for special one-on-one time with each of my kids, ranging in age from four to fourteen.
 While Victory Point is not specifically for families and children, they are always welcome.